kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

-Alternative considered: We could instead persist string table versions in etcd-- each time the kube-apiserver starts, it writes to etcd any string table versions it knows about that are not alreeay stored in etcd.
+Alternative considered: We could instead persist string table versions in etcd-- each time the kube-apiserver starts, it writes to etcd any string table versions it knows about that are not already stored in etcd.
 Then, if the kube-apiserver ever needs to deserialize a fieldset with a string table version it is not aware of, it tries to read the needed string table version from etcd.
 This would allow for both HA upgrades and rollbacks.
-But it is complicated, and since we don't want or need to add new the string table versions often, it is unnecessary.
+But it is complicated, and since we don't want or need to add new the string table versions often, it is not something we plan to add initially.
+It can always be added later if we determine it would be useful.

 Logically, the information Kubernetes needs about the string tables are: